Chancroid: causes, risk factors, symptoms, diagnosis, treatment, and prevention.

 - Ulcers can bleed easily if touched.

 - Pain may occur during intercourse or urination.

-- Swelling in the groin This occurs in about half of those infected by the chancre soft, according to data from the National Center for Biotechnology Information.
+- According to the National Center for Biotechnology Information, swelling in the groin happens in about half of those infected by the chancre soft.

-The diagnosis of the disease may involve taking samples of the fluid draining from the sore, which are sent to a laboratory for analysis.
+The disease diagnosis may involve taking samples of the fluid draining from the sore, which are sent to a laboratory for analysis.
 The diagnosis of chancroid is not currently possible through blood tests.
 Your doctor may also examine the lymph nodes in your groin to check for swelling and pain.

 The chancroid treatment

 It can be treated successfully with medication.
-It could also disappear on its own, but it can take several months to be completely eliminated.
-The medication is usually faster and more effective.
+It could also disappear, but it can take several months to be eliminated.
+The drug is usually faster and more effective.

-Medications: antibiotics may be prescribed to kill the bacteria that are causing the ulcers.
+Medications: antibiotics may be prescribed to kill the bacteria causing the ulcers.